 Are there exercises that will help with delayed ejaculation?

 De can be caused by physical issues, psychological issues, or both.
-Physical causes of delayed ejaculation: many conditions can contribute to de: spinal cord injury bladder and prostate surgery certain substances: anti-depressants, blood pressure treatment such as beta blockers, antipsychotic drugs, muscle relaxants, strong painkillers, recreational drugs, steroids and alcohol. life Ageing can also have a part to play.
+Physical causes of delayed ejaculation: many conditions can contribute to de: spinal cord injury bladder and prostate surgery certain substances: anti-depressants, blood pressure treatment such as beta blockers, antipsychotic drugs, muscle relaxants, strong painkillers, recreational drugs, steroids and alcohol.
+Ageing can also have a part to play.
 The penis may lose some of its sensitivity with age and testosterone levels decrease in older men, slowing the arousal process.
 Equally, a female partner’s vagina may become more slack with age, providing less sensation during penetrative sex.
 Pelvic floor exercises are a good way for women to maintain condition in the muscles around the vagina.

 Psychosexual factors are suspected to be the main cause of delayed ejaculation when no organic cause has been identified.
 Psychotherapeutic treatments are patient-centred and include: cognitive behavioural therapy and sex education; masturbatory retraining and adjustment of sexual fantasies; psychotherapy targeting the areas of conflict and sensate focus exercises; altering one’s orientation from oneself to one’s partner; sexual anxiety reduction by teaching individual mindfulness and breathing techniques, progressive relaxation, and increasing sensory tolerance; couples’ sex therapy and the use of interactional techniques; the sexual tipping point model, which emphasizes the utility of a biopsychosocial- cultural perspective combined with special attention to the patient’s narrative.